Joeppie/Backproject/README.md

 # Building
 To build, run cmake on the root folder.

-The code should compile on Linux and Windows.
+The code should compile on Linux and Windows (using minGW on windows; msys2 is a good option)

 You can use the git-clone command to check out the project to a local folder.
 Afterward, run cmake and then make.